cilium/cilium/Documentation/bpf.rst

 there are many use cases for BPF apart from networking.
 See :ref:`bpf_users` for a list of projects which use BPF.

-Cilium uses BPF heavily in its data path, see :ref:`arch_guide` for further information.
+Cilium uses BPF heavily in its data path, see :ref:`ebpf_datapath` for further information.
 The goal of this chapter is to provide a BPF reference guide in order to gain understanding of BPF, its networking specific use including loading BPF programs with tc (traffic control) and XDP (eXpress Data Path), and to aid